 I was convinced I could produce a piece of software that would, over a season, throw up more winners than losers and therefore, at odds-on, would lead to a profit.

-That leads me to talking about a little known site called Betegy.com.
-At Betegy they’re attempting to produce a similar algorithm, but rather than attempting to find one result to make money from, Betegy attempts to predict the result and the scoreline for every game in the Premier League and games in Germany, France, Italy and Spain.
+That leads me to talking about a little known site called PremiershipTips.com.
+At Premiership Tips they’re attempting to produce a similar algorithm, but rather than attempting to find one result to make money from, Premiership Tips attempts to predict the result for every game in the Premier League and games in Germany, France, Italy and Spain.

 You can use the predictions in whatever way you want, but the system flags up three specific matches (or groups of matches) to look out for and ways to treat the information on offer.

-- Recommended: One team has a strong chance of winning over the other.
-The odds are low, but the probability is high.
+- Dead cert: One team has a very strong chance of winning over the other.
+The odds are usually below evens, but the probability is high.
 For this type of bet, we recommend betting on a win for the stronger team.

-- Double bet: The two teams are equal, but the probability of a draw is low.
-The odds on each team winning are higher than 2.
+- Best bet: They give good value here with a high probability of winning.
+The odds on each team winning are often higher than 2.00.
 For this type of bet, we recommend betting on both teams.

-- Extreme bet: The weaker team is expected to win against the leading team.
-The odds are high.
+- Value bet: The odds are usually high and over the course of the few weeks I’ve been tracking them they have yielded a great return.
 For this type of bet, we recommend betting on a win for the normally weaker team, or a draw.

-If like me you like to fill in an accumalator every Saturday and test your luck and your form reading, this site might offer you something to think about.
+If, like me you like to fill in an accumulator every Saturday and test your luck and your form reading, this site might offer you something to think about.
 It’s in its infancy so I’m prepared to keep an eye on it and see how it goes, if it begins to prove itself on a consistent basis then only a fool would ignore it.

-Betegy.com is fairly straightforward, it’s user friendly and anyone can view it and see the predictions but some areas of the site are under construction and not accessible to all.
+PremiershipTips is fairly straightforward, it’s user-friendly and anyone can view it and see the predictions.

 Have you got any decent sized accumulator wins or stories you want to share?
 What do you think about systems and algorithms?